iwwwish/PubMedMiner/README.md

 ![alt tag](http://i62.tinypic.com/2jbjnye.jpg)

-###### Download/Distribution:
-Feel free to download or distribute the source code.
-For a .jar or .deb or .dmg file of the application, or to know more about PubMedMiner, please contact me (srmshtty@gmail.com).

 * Note: The application currently retrieves only a maximum of 299 Abstracts per run due to the limitations in fetching higher number of Abstracts from PubMed with a single *http* request.
-This will be fixed very soon.
-The application is open for further development.
-Please feel free to comment or to suggest improvements.
+The application will be developed further.